jmagman/flutter-wiki/Triage.md

   * `assigned for triage`: The issue is assigned to a domain expert for further triage.
   * `has reproducible steps`: The issue has a reproducible case or test, Flutter doctor output, and usable stack traces if appropriate.
 It is actionable in the sense that it can be routed to a domain team for action.
   * `needs repro info`: We need more reproduction steps in order to be able to act on this issue.
-  * `passed first triage`: The issue has been reviewed by first-level triage and identified as valid and actionable (e.g., has reproducible steps for a bug, or clearly describes a feature request), and has been given an appropriate team label for further action.
-  * `passed secondary triage`: The issue has been triaged by the relevant team.
   * `will need additional triage`: Assign this if you don't know how to route it to a team.

 Label the issue based on what area of the project the bug relates to: